ZedMuir/myblog/_posts/2023-12-25-merry-christmas.md

 ## Merry Christmas to those I hold dear...

 I don't have many people that I call friends, but I have always valued quality over quantity.
-As with anything that is top quality, you can leave it alone for weeks, months, or even years, and yet when you bring it out again, it as though it has been just minutes since the last interaction.
+As with anything that is top quality, you can leave it alone for weeks, months, or even years, and yet when you bring it out again, it is as though it has been just minutes since the last interaction.

 A true decent friend is no different; when you get back in touch with them, after what has undoubtably been way too long, they are the same quality person as always.